Cosmological lithium problem: Observed abundance of lithium

 Despite the low theoretical abundance of lithium, the actual observable amount is less than the calculated amount by a factor of 3–4.
 This contrasts with the observed abundance of isotopes of hydrogen (1H and 2H) and helium (3He and 4He) that are consistent with predictions.

 Older stars seem to have less lithium than they should, and some younger stars have much more.
 One proposed model is that lithium produced during a star's youth sinks beneath the star's atmosphere (where it is obscured from direct observation) due to effects the authors describe as "turbulent mixing" and "diffusion," which are suggested to increase or accumulate as the star ages.
 Spectroscopic observations of stars in NGC 6397, a metal-poor globular cluster, are consistent with an inverse relation between lithium abundance and age, but a theoretical mechanism for diffusion has not been formalized.
 Though it transmutes into two atoms of helium due to collision with a proton at temperatures above 2.4 million degrees Celsius (most stars easily attain this temperature in their interiors), lithium is more abundant than current computations would predict in later-generation stars.

-Lithium is also found in brown dwarf substellar objects and certain anomalous orange stars.
+Lithium is also found in brown dwarf substellar objects and certain anomalous metal-poor stars.
 Because lithium is present in cooler, less massive brown dwarfs, but is destroyed in hotter red dwarf stars, its presence in the stars' spectra can be used in the "lithium test" to differentiate the two, as both are smaller than the Sun.